jwmerrill/jwmerrill.github.io/_posts/2014-02-22-bisecting-floats.md

 <!--more-->

-In [Julia](http://julialang.org/) code{% marginnote 'mn-julia-floats' """Julia treats floating point arithmetic the same way all modern programming environments do: according to the <a href="https://en.wikipedia.org/wiki/IEEE_floating_point">IEEE 754</a> standard.
+In [Julia](http://julialang.org/) code{% marginnote 'mn-julia-floats' """Julia treats floating point arithmetic the same way all modern programming environments do: according to the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_floating_point) standard.
 The examples here are in Julia because I plan to talk more about the language in the future, but everything in this post could as easily be written in any other language."""%}, a single step of bisection looks like this:

 {% highlight julia %}
 function bisect_step(fn, x1, x2)